Considering Moving to Evergreen CO?

 If you have a vehicle with decent four wheel/all wheel drive, then you can still travel around without a problem.
 From my experience, driveways (no matter your altitude) are the most challenging place to move your vehicle in and out of due to several conditions: snow packed, and steep driveways.
 So it is best to stay on top of your driveway and you are good to go.
 We recommend to buy a decent four wheel drive/all wheel drive vehicle and you will typically have no problems.
 If you commute to work in Denver then you may need to allocate additional time for the weather.

-Because the humidity is lower here and the sun is so intense, Winter temperatures are not bad.
-Temperatures of 35 degrees here and 35 degrees to a more humid climate, like Frisco, Texas, is non-comparable .
-I was much colder in Frisco at 35 degrees than I ever am in Evergreen’s 35 degrees.
+Because the humidity is lower here and the sun is so intense, Winter temperatures in Evergreen Co, are not bad.
+Temperatures of 35 degrees here and 35 degrees in a more humid climate, like Frisco, Texas, is non-comparable .
+I was much colder in Texas at 35 degrees than I ever am in Evergreen on a 35 degree day.
 The reason for this is the Texas humidity holds the moisture next to your body.
-Evergreen is much dryer, so 35 degrees may feel like 55 degrees especially when you factor in the intensity of the sun.
-Temperatures will get below zero in Evergreen a few times during the Winter.
-The lower temperatures will typically occur at night time and you will be in the house anyway so it is not a big deal.
+Evergreen Co is much dryer, so 35 degrees may feel like 55 degrees especially when you factor in the intensity of the sun.
+Temperatures will get below zero in Evergreen Co a few times during the Winter.
+The lower temperatures will typically occur at night time when you are most likely to be in the house anyway, so it is not a big deal.
 There are a few days you will experience heavy snow and temperatures below zero during the day.
 Some schools will close, others will send out reminders to double up the kiddos layers.

 My Mississippi southern mama has this image of us living in Narnia during the Winter.
 Its not at all close to reality.
 It is surprisingly mild and incredibly breathtaking.

-Its hard to pic favorites when it comes to seasons in Evergreen, especially when the mountains are painted gold and orange with the changing colors of the Aspen tress in the Fall.
+Its hard to pick favorites when it comes to seasons in Evergreen Co, especially when the mountains are painted gold and orange with the changing colors of the Aspen tress in the Fall.
 Mid September is the optimal time to explore Evergreen and the surrounding Colorado areas to enjoy the breathtaking Fall landscape.
 Camping this time of year is also a must.
 The cool crisp nights ensure gathering around the campfire for s’mores and stories with friends and family.

 It is commonplace to see road bikes throughout town, mountain bikers and runners in Elk Meadow, fly-fishing in Upper Bear Creek, and bird watching and boating at Evergreen Lake.

-You can also pick up a game of golf at the beautiful Evergreen golf course right by Evergreen Lake or at another private course in Hiwan.
+You can also pick up a game of golf at the beautiful Evergreen Co golf course right by Evergreen Lake or at another nearby private course in Hiwan.

-Evergreen has 8+ open space parks comprising of thousands of acres with trails you can hike, mountain bike, and ride your horses.
-You can fly fish for trout in the many creeks that flow through our town.
-Skateboarders can enjoy the newly updated skate park and we have two recreation centers that have indoor pools, rock climbing, and workout facilities.
+Evergreen Co has 8+ open space parks comprising thousands of acres with trails you can hike, mountain bike, and ride your horses.
+You can flyfish for trout right in Bear Creek that flows through the center of our town.
+Skateboarders can enjoy the newly updated skate park, and we have two recreation centers that have indoor pools, rock climbing, and workout facilities.
 Yoga and Pilate studios are also available.

-World class ski resorts like Winter Park, Breckenridge, Keystone, Vail, and Copper are all within one to one and a half hours away.
-Pick up a game of ice hockey or enjoy ice skating with family at Evergreen lake in the Winter.
+World class ski resorts like Winter Park, Breckenridge, Keystone, Vail, and Copper are all within one to one and a half hours away from Evergreen Co.
+Pick up a game of ice hockey or enjoy ice skating with family at Evergreen Lake in the Winter.
 You can zip line or white water raft up in Idaho Springs just 15 minutes West of Evergreen.
 There are youth recreational sports like soccer, lacrosse, football, baseball, tennis, etc for the kids.
-The list goes on and on and I just love this about Colorado.
+The list goes on and on and I just love this about Evergreen Colorado.

 There is so much to do here and once you

 If you want a larger home because, well, you just want one, go for it.
 Evergreen has some beautiful homes that will impress for sure.
-If you decide to buy smaller, like us, there are many options as well.
+If you are looking for more affordable housing in the Denver foothills area consider Conifer, Indian Hills, Kittredge, Pine or Bailey.

-Housing is available below the $680 range but you will mostly be looking at two and three bedroom homes in less than 2,000 sqft.
-Sales taxes are lower here and groceries and utilities are very reasonably priced as compared to Texas.
+Housing is available in Evergreen Colorado below the $975k range but you will mostly be looking at three bedroom homes around 2,500 – 3,000 sqft that may require some work.
+Sales taxes are lower here at 4.4% and groceries and utilities are very reasonably priced as compared to Texas.
 Your utility bill may be much lower since most homes here don’t have air conditioning and, have I mentioned, the weather is amazing.
-In the Summer months my utility bill is less than $100 per month.
+In the Summer months, my utility bill is less than $100 per month.

-We love the mix of community Evergreen offers as most people here are transplants.
-This town offers a perfect place for people to retire as well as to invest in a community that welcomes singles and young families.
+We love the mix of community Evergreen Co offers as most people here are transplants.
+I find that there are a lot of transplants here from Texas, California, Florida, and Illinois.
+Evergreen Colorado offers a perfect place for people to retire as well as to invest in a community that welcomes singles and young families.
 Everyone seems to mix together no matter the size of home you live in, the car you drive, or what you are wearing.
+Heck, they are probably more interested in your mountain bike.

 I absolutely love all the wildlife that we experience here.